Learn

 First, let's be clear: some of the finest olive oils in the world are blends.
 Many premium EVOO brands combine different olive varieties to achieve a specific flavor profile or enhance polyphenol content.
 For example, blending a mild oil with an ultra-high-phenolic oil can boost health benefits or adjust the taste—making it either bolder or more delicate.

 Compared to monovarietal EVOO, blending can be acceptable, but unfortunately, in some cases, blending can reduce oil quality due to increased exposure to factors like sunlight, heat, and extended transit times, potentially affecting freshness and nutritional value.
+And some olive oil blends are can be mixtures of previous harvest olive oils from various regions - this is where blends originally got a bad reputation.
+We recommend avoiding oils that blend olive oil and seed oils as seed oils can potentially trigger inflammation.

 Why Do We Stick to Pure Extra Virgin Olive Oil at Kosterina?

 At Kosterina, our EVOO is monovarietal—never blended—featuring the Koroneiki olive variety for its naturally mild flavor and high polyphenol content.
-This ensures the utmost quality and clarity about what you're consuming.

-Health is our priority, so we choose premium-quality, single-origin, early harvest EVOO, rich in antioxidants that support heart and brain health.
+Health is always our priority, so we choose premium-quality, single-origin, early harvest EVOO, rich in antioxidants that support heart and brain health.
 EVOO has been a Mediterranean diet staple for centuries.
 Contrary to some claims, real EVOO has a high smoke point—between 390°F and 468°F according to the North American Olive Oil Association—making it excellent for cooking.

 Bonus: EVOO has the lowest oxidation rate when cooking.